gittuf/github-app/README.md

 app also adds a status check to pull requests that indicate whether the available approvals meet the configured gittuf policy.

+NOTE: gittuf stores attestations in the repository in a custom Git reference (`refs/gittuf/attestations`).
+For the app to be able to push the attestation to this reference, it needs push permission to the repository.

 ## Installation and Getting Started

 To install the gittuf app on your repository, see the [getting started documentation](/docs/getting-started.md).
 It'll walk you through deciding how you'd like to deploy the app on your repository, and any additional steps that you'll need to take after installation.

 ## Have Questions?